JohnTerragnoli/ECE281_Lab1/README.md

 1. 8 inputs were made, labeled A(0)->A(7)
 2. 8 outputs were made, labeled Z(0)->Z(7)
 3. The inputs were specified to be the switches on the NEXYS 2 board, and the outputs were labeled to be the LEDs above the switches.
+4. The location of the inputs and outputs are written on the NEXYS 2 board.

 The .ucf file was then uploaded to the NEXYS 2 board using the same process as for the 3 bit.
 The 8 bit 2's compliment converter worked perfectly with multiple test cases.